fmnas/fmnas-site/README.md

 The following workflows in `.github/workflows` ensure the repo is in a good state, and must pass before merging into `main`:

 * `check-file-watchers.yml` - checks that no file watchers were inadvertently disabled in IntelliJ.
-(Runs only if the config file changed, which shouldn't usually happen.)

 ### TODOs